 Tires are probably one of the least complicated elements on your vehicle.
-That being said, they aren't always as straightforward as they appear and can sometimes be signalling you, in subtle ways, that it's time for them to join the pile of recyclables.
+That being said, they aren't always as straightforward as they appear and can sometimes be signaling you, in subtle ways, that it's time for them to join the pile of recyclables.

-In case you get a flat tire on the road or out in public, it's wise to keep an Emergency Roadside Kit in your car at all times.
+In case you get a flat tire on the road or out in public, it's wise to keep an emergency roadside kit in your car at all times.
 They are usually compact and can be kept in the trunk or jack compartment with your car jack and lug wrench.